 - a.
 Beginning September 1, 2006, each applicant or recipient claiming U.S. citizenship must provide acceptable proof of both citizenship and identity.
-To document citizenship and/or identity follow these procedures.
-SA-3240 Figure 1 is a guide/worksheet to assist in this process. - b.
+To document citizenship and/or identity follow these procedures. - b.
 Review the case record and all county records, including other program records such as Food Stamps, for citizenship and/or identity evidence the agency may have on file. - c.
 If evidence is located, make a copy of the evidence documentation for the Special Assistance file and clearly document:

-- (1) Where the evidence was located, - (2) The date the documentation was provided to the county, and - (3) What hierarchy code it falls in (see II.C).
+- (1) Where the evidence was located. - (2) The date the documentation was provided to the county, and - (3) What hierarchy code it falls in (see II.C).